Tag Archives: bilateral

 Update: The Supreme Court took the gay marriage issue out of the hands of the states by legalizing it in all 50 states on June 26, 2015.

 Do not misunderstand our meaning in this article.
 The state, like marriage, was instituted by God.
 Members of the body of Christ must submit themselves to the authority of the state unless its laws encourage or demand breaking God’s law.
 One of the critical functions of the state is to protect, uphold and support the institution of marriage.
 This includes making laws governing marriage and its dissolution.
-We believe that although the state makes laws governing marriage it is nonetheless
+It does not include obtaining a marriage license.
+States will assume common law marriage after a few short years and either spouse can count on the state helping divide property in the event of a divorce.
+That is correct.
+No license and a legal divorce will still be necessary.
+The states make laws governing marriage, but it is God who provided the institution of marriage.
+Therefore, a man and a woman may enter into the marriage covenant in accordance with God’s laws with or without the cooperation of the state.
+Once living as husband and wife, each governing entity has laws as to how property division and children care and rights will be dealt with after the dissolution of the marriage.

-On the other hand, a believer can be caught up in a drawn out divorce preceding while already spiritually divorced from their spouse.
-Clearly in the later case the believer will be treated by the state as though they were still married, and they will need to abide by the state’s laws regarding marriage.
-Therefore, believers who become spiritually divorced should pursue legal divorce as soon as it is made available for them.
+Then, a believer could be caught up in a drawn out divorce preceding while already spiritually divorced from their spouse.
+Clearly the believer will be treated by the state as though they were still married even though they are spiritually divorced.
+Therefore, they will need to abide by the state’s laws regarding marriage.
+So then, believers who become spiritually divorced should pursue legal divorce as soon as it is available to them.